 # Indexing Fuel Network data

-> Index Fuel Network data with Squid SDK — process receipts and transactions through batch handlers and persist into Postgres or files.
+> Index Fuel Network data — process receipts and transactions through batch handlers and persist into Postgres or files.

 # Indexing transaction receipts